slarrauri/slarrauri/README.md

 - 📫 How to reach me: @Slarrauri slarrauri@gmail.com
 - ⚡ Fun fact: Fan of the Birra!
 - ❤️ Love Tech Industry

-todo add links
+- 💬 Ask me about Tech Industry, Flutter Dart develompment, BlockChain Development. todo add links
 <!--
 **slarrauri/slarrauri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 💬 Ask me about Tech Industry, Flutter Dart develompment, BlockChain Development.

 - 👯 I’m looking to collaborate on the development of
 - 😄 Pronouns: He/Him/His/They

+TODO:
+  - Add PDF download in CV Section

 -->